-- -Statewide and Multi-Town District primaries (see Petition Instructions from SOTS) - -Nominating Petition Forms for all state and municipal elections for those persons who would like to run for office, not as a nominee of an established major or minor party, but as a "new party" or "no party" candidate. (§ 9-453b) (see Nominating Petition Instructions on SOTS Website http://www.sots.ct.gov/sots/cwp/view.asp?a=3179&q=489894) - -Candidates for nomination by a political party to a state office, as described below, or the district office of representative in Congress (§9-404a) (see Petition Instructions from SOTS) - -Persons desiring to oppose candidates for the district offices of state senator, state representative or judge of Probate (Sec.
-9-404a) (see Petition Instructions from SOTS)
+- -Statewide and Multi-Town District primaries (search Petition Instructions from SOTS website) - -Nominating Petition Forms for all state and municipal elections for those persons who would like to run for office, not as a nominee of an established major or minor party, but as a "new party" or "no party" candidate. (§ 9-453b) search Petition Nominating Petition Instructions on SOTS Website - -Candidates for nomination by a political party to a state office, as described below, or the district office of representative in Congress (§ 9-404a) search Petition Petition Instructions from SOTS) - -Persons desiring to oppose candidates for the district offices of state senator, state representative or judge of Probate (Sec.
+9-404a) (search Petition Instructions from SOTS)